 One should never expect easy forgiveness but an infidelity in marriage can be forgiven with time.
 It would also be helpful in getting to know the different infidelity recovery stages.

 Whether you choose to bury the past, start afresh and move together, or decide to part ways, knowing these infidelity recovery stages will help you to heal from the aftermath of infidelity in marriage and also help you find answers to the question, “how to recover from an affair in your marriage?”.

 After the affair has ended, questions about infidelity in marriage have been answered and emotions have been dealt with, spouses reach the point when it’s time to get closure again.

 Harboring resentment causes two people to drift apart while committing to live in the present draws them closer, putting the ghosts of infidelity in marriage to rest.

-One way to get closure following an infidelity in marriage is spending time together without talking about the betrayal.
+One way to get closure following infidelity in marriage is to spend time together without talking about the betrayal.
 As forgiveness grows, spouses will be drawn closer.
 In order for a relationship to survive infidelity, partners must also focus on romance as well as passion.

 Unfaithfulness or infidelity in marriage often causes the hurt partner to feel undesirable so reassuring desire is a must.

 So, how long does it take to get over infidelity?
 There are couples who can heal in a year, and there are others who take years, and even long after it seems the wound has healed, and the intensity of pain has gone down, something can suddenly trigger the buried pain and bitterness can creep in.

 There is no set timeline and yet with efforts, the painful thoughts subsequently start to be fewer and farther between.